-Kajabi is one of the biggest names when it comes to building online courses, offering coaching programs, and building membership sites, but it isn’t the best choice for everyone.
-Its extensive feature list overwhelms some creators and has a steep learning curve.
-Also, Kajabi’s monetization options may not offer enough flexibility to maximize your earnings.
+Kajabi is one of the biggest names in online courses, coaching programs, and membership sites, but it isn’t the best fit for everyone.

 Best alternatives to Kajabi overview